amazon-science/sc2qa-dril/README.md

 from datasets import load_dataset sc2q_dataset_large = load_dataset("sc2qa/sc2q_commoncrawl_large")
 ```
-You can skip the remaining of this section if you use this load_dataset API.
+You can skip the remaining of this section if you use the load_dataset API above.

 The following are steps to construct the dataset.
 Appendix A of our paper describes each step in details.
 ### Install dependencies